 Accrington Stanley’s all time record transfer signing is Ian Craney.
 Craney cost the club £114,400 from Swansea City in 2008.
 The highest transfer fee the club have ever received for a player is £308,000, a fee paid by Scunthorpe United for Bobby Grant in 2010.

-The record attendance figure at the Crown Ground is 4,368.
-This number of spectators was achieved when the club played Colchester United in the FA Cup in 2004.
+The record attendance figure at the Crown Ground is 4,753.
+This number of spectators was achieved when the club played Lincoln City in a game that saw Stanley clinch the League Two title in 2018.

 Accrington Stanley’s first ever Football League game occurred in 1921.
 The club played Rochdale away in the Third Division North.
 Rochdale won that occasion 6-3.

-The club’s best ever finishing league position is fourth place in the fourth tier of English football, a feat achieved in the 2015/2016 season when Accrington Stanley finished fourth in League Two.
+The club’s best ever finishing league position is 1st place in the fourth tier of English football, a feat achieved in the 2017/2018 season when Accrington Stanley won the League Two title.

-The 2015/2016 season also saw the club achieve their record points tally in a single season.
-The club earned 85 points as they reached the League Two playoffs.
+That season also saw the club achieve their record points tally in a single season.
+The club earned 93 points as they won the league.
 This season also brought another record, the least amount of goals conceded in a single season.
-Accrington Stanley broke the previous record by only conceding 48 goals in 46 matches.
+Accrington Stanley broke the previous record by only conceding 46 goals in 46 matches.

 The current Accrington Stanley players list consists of 28 members of the first team squad.